U.S. car demand growth fuels Brembo's high-end brake business

 Brembo has tripled its production capacity and sales in North America since the 2007 acquisition of wheel and brake manufacturer Hayes Lemmerz, where Sandberg was president of the automotive components group.

-Brembo North America supplies General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat SpA FIA.MI unit Chrysler Group LLC, as well as the U.S. operations of BMW AG (BMWG.DE), Daimler AG’s (DAIGn.DE) Mercedes-Benz, Volkswagen AG (VOWG_p.DE) and Honda Motor Co Ltd (7267.T).
+Brembo North America supplies General Motors Co, Ford Motor Co and Fiat SpA unit Chrysler Group LLC, as well as the U.S. operations of BMW AG, Daimler AG’s Mercedes-Benz, Volkswagen AG and Honda Motor Co Ltd.

 It is also negotiating to provide brakes for Tesla’s new $35,000 compact sedan that is due in 2017, Sandberg said.